Breast Ductal Carcinoma in Situ

 Breast Conservation

-For breast conservation, the first step is pre-surgical localization of the lesion as many of these lesions are non-palpable and only seen on imaging.
-This can be done by wire localization immediately pre-procedure or wireless radioactive seed, which can be placed in the days prior to surgery.
-Both have comparable outcomes when it comes to localizing the lesion with negative margins.[18]
+For breast conservation, the first step is pre-surgical localization of the lesion, as many of these lesions are non-palpable and only seen on imaging.
+This can be done by wire localization immediately pre-procedure or wireless radioactive seed, which can be placed the days before surgery.
+Both have comparable outcomes when localizing the lesion with negative margins.[18]
+Surgical planning should also involve reviewing preoperative imaging to determine the depth and location of the mass and make the appropriate incision and resection, considering safety, efficiency, and cosmesis.

-The lesion should be excised without entering into the specimen or damaging it with excessive electrocautery or other undue force.
+The lesion should be excised without entering or damaging the specimen with excessive electrocautery or undue force.
 A thin buffer of normal breast tissue should be left with the specimen to ensure a 2 mm negative margin on final pathology.
-Once removed, the specimen should be tagged and oriented in three-dimensional space using ink or marking suture.
+Once removed, the specimen should be tagged and oriented in 3-dimensional space using ink or marking suture.
 Intraoperative X-ray imaging should be performed of the specimen to confirm an intact wire, microclip, seed, and lesion (if the latter is visible on X-ray).
 After radiologic confirmation of satisfactory biopsy, the area of tissue resection should be inspected and palpated to ensure no other area of concerning tissue warrants resection.
 Data support a lower risk of positive margins, reoperation, and mastectomy when the surgeon takes additional margins during the index operation in the setting of suspected residual abnormal tissue.[19]
 Clips should be placed to mark the borders of the lumpectomy site for radiation planning.
 Care should be taken to ensure hemostasis is achieved before closure.

-Post-operatively, the patient will need to undergo radiation therapy.
-Before initiating radiation therapy, the patient will need pathologic and radiologic confirmation of negative margins from surgery, or a re-operation for additional tissue excision will need to take place.
+Post-operatively, the patient needs to undergo radiation therapy.
+Before initiating radiation therapy, the patient needs pathologic and radiologic confirmation of negative margins from surgery, or a re-operation for additional tissue excision needs to take place.
 This requires negative margins of 2 mm.[20][21]
 It also requires a mammogram 1 to 3 weeks after surgery but before initiating radiation therapy to confirm complete excision.
 Six months after completion of radiation therapy, surveillance mammography should be initiated with yearly imaging.
-Biannual bilateral breast and lymph node exams are indicated for two years, and then annually thereafter.[21]
+Biannual bilateral breast and lymph node exams are indicated for 2 years and then annually after that.[21]
+After completing radiation therapy, the patient may consider referral to a plastic or breast oncologic surgeon for oncoplastic reconstruction options.

 Mastectomy